Contact Information

 Turboprop planes usually have a maximum altitude of around 25,000 to 30,000 feet.
 While lower than jets, this altitude allows for efficient travel and avoids most weather-related issues.

-See also Can I Get Compensation for a Delayed Flight with American Airlines?
+See also Eligibility for Delayed Flight Compensation: American Airlines

 However, planes may be more susceptible to turbulence and weather conditions than jets flying at higher altitudes.